Manaslu Circuit Trek - 15 Days

 Major Attraction of Manaslu Circuit Trek

 Mt.
 Manaslu, which stands at an altitude of 8,163 meters, is the beauty of the Manaslu region.
-The Manaslu Circuit Trek offers trekkers to enjoy the breathtaking view of this world’s third-highest mountain in the world.
-From the beautiful sunrise view to the cy slopes to the evening shadows on Mt Manaslu, it shows how beautiful nature is.
+The Manaslu Circuit Trek offers trekkers the opportunity to enjoy breathtaking views of the world’s eighth-highest mountain.
+From the beautiful sunrise view to the icy slopes to the evening shadows on Mt Manaslu, it shows how beautiful nature is.

-Manaslu Conservation Area, which covers an area of 1663 sq. km, is home to rare wildlife species such as snow leopards, Himalayan Tahr, and red pandas.
-During the Manaslu Circuit trek, the rich, diverse biodiversity of this region will amaze you.
-Beautiful rhododendron forests, lush hills, pine forests, and bamboo forest adds to the beauty of this trek.
+Manaslu Conservation Area, covering 1663 sq. km, is home to rare wildlife species such as snow leopards, Himalayan Tahr, and red pandas.
+During the Manaslu Circuit trek, you will be amazed by the rich, diverse biodiversity of this region.
+Beautiful rhododendron forests, lush hills, pine forests, and bamboo forests add to the trek’s beauty.

 During the Manaslu Circuit, you will pass through several charming villages situated at high altitudes, like Namrung, Samagaun, and Lho.
-While you are in this village, you will enjoy the warm hospitality from the warm and welcoming Tibetan-origin locals.
-Also, the traditional home, suspension bridge, prayer flag, chortens, prayer wheels, and Buddhist monasteries dotted the trekking routes, adding to the beauty of this village.
+While you are in this village, you will enjoy the warm hospitality of the local Tibetan-origin residents.
+Also, the traditional homes, suspension bridges, prayer flags, chortens, prayer wheels, and Buddhist monasteries dotted the trekking routes, adding to the beauty of this village.

 Pung Gyen Gompa (or Pungyen Monastery) is another main attraction of the Manaslu Circuit trek.
 This Buddhist monastery is situated at an altitude of 4,100 meters.
 Trekking in the remote Manaslu region and exploring this peaceful monastery is like finding a hidden gem.